 60s London, pop artists, designers and musicians were attracted by their love of Victoriana and folk culture.
 Pollocks was revitalised.

 Meanwhile Marguerite Fawdry’s collection outgrew the shop so she moved the museum to Fitzrovia.
-Pollock’s Toy Museum is still a small private museum and is now run by the founder’s grandson, Eddy Fawdry.
+Pollock’s Toy Museum was owned and run by the Fawdry family until it’s recent closure in January 2023.
+The Pollock’s Toy Museum Collection is currently looked after by the Trust, set up to look after the archive.

 Pollock’s was one of the original shops to open in the newly renovated Covent Garden Piazza building in 1980 which had been central London’s fruit and vegetable market.
-Moving from Monmouth Street to the heart of the Piazza, Marguerite Fawdry then sold the business to actor and toy theatre collector, Peter Baldwin, who had also worked as the shop’s manager.
+Moving from Monmouth Street to the heart of the Piazza, Marguerite Fawdry then sold the business to actor and toy theatre collector, Peter Baldwin, partnering with his brother Christopher who ran the shop in the 1990s.

 Peter’s lifelong interest had begun when he was given a Pollock’s Regency theatre when he was 12.